 Page 4 – Panel 4: Red Star fights back; the “buy that” comment might be a poke at Flash’s (and the USA’s) capitalism; and just to get under his skin, Red Star calls Flash “Kid Flash.“

 Page 4 – Panel 5: Robin on the left, Batman on the right.
-Robin says he’s “never seen anything like this” – having debuted as Robin only a year or so before War of The Gods, this is his first crisis event.
-Batman says he’s seen plenty – by this point, he’s lived through the original Crisis on Infinite Earths, Legends, Millennium, Invasion!, and Armageddon 2001.
-However, only Crisis… had red skies and he shouldn’t remember that by this point.
+Robin says he’s “never seen anything like this” – having debuted as Robin only a year or so before WAR OF THE GODS, this is his first crisis event.
+Batman says he’s seen plenty – by this point, he’s lived through the original CRISIS ON INFINITE EARTHS, LEGENDS, MILLENNIUM, INVASION, and ARMAGEDDON 2001.
+However, only CRISIS had red skies and he shouldn’t remember that now.

 Page 4 – Panel 7: Weirdly, Batman appears to use a cigarette lighter as a radio.